aws/aws-cli/awscli/examples/s3/sync.rst

 **Sync from local directory to S3 bucket**

-The following ``sync`` command syncs objects under a specified prefix and bucket to files in a local directory by uploading the local files to s3.
+The following ``sync`` command syncs objects to a specified bucket and prefix from files in a local directory by uploading the local files to s3.
 A local file will require uploading if the local file does not exist under the specified bucket and prefix.
 A local file will also require uploading if the size of the local file is different than the size of the s3 object, or if the last modified time of the local file is newer than the last modified time of the s3